 Metabolism and Excretion

-NUEDEXTA is a combination product containing dextromethorphan hydrobromide and quinidine sulfate.
+NUEDEXTA is a combination product containing dextromethorphan and quinidine.
 Dextromethorphan is metabolized by CYP2D6 and quinidine is metabolized by CYP3A4.
-After dextromethorphan hydrobromide 30 mg/quinidine sulfate 30 mg administration in extensive metabolizers, the elimination half-life of dextromethorphan was approximately 13 hours and the elimination half-life of quinidine was approximately 7 hours.
+After dextromethorphan 30 mg/quinidine 30 mg administration in extensive metabolizers, the elimination half-life of dextromethorphan was approximately 13 hours and the elimination half-life of quinidine was approximately 7 hours.

 When the urine pH is less than 7, about 20% of administered quinidine appears unchanged in the urine, but this fraction drops to as little as 5% when the urine is more alkaline.
 Renal clearance involves both glomerular filtration and active tubular secretion, moderated by (pH-dependent) tubular reabsorption.